Horse Hoof Boots - Extra Protection for Shoeless Horses

 In general, they fall in to three groups:

-The riding group has been revolutionized by the introduction of the flexible-soled hoof shoes made by Equine Fusion.
+The riding group has been revolutionized by the introduction of the flexible-soled hoof shoes made by Equine Fusion and Flex Boots.

 Up until 2011, most of my experience had been with the Boa's, Old Macs and Easyboot Epics and out of those three my preference for riding was the Easyboot Epic.
-However all of these boots have a rigid sole which whilst is infinitely better than regular horseshoes still does not allow the hoof to function as naturally as it could.
+However all of these boots have a rigid sole which whilst it is better than regular horseshoes, still does not allow the hoof to function as naturally as it could.

-The Equine Fusion Jogging Shoe however, has a totally flexible sole which does not impede the hoof in any way.
+The Equine Fusion Jogging Shoe however, have a totally flexible, rubber sole which does not impede the hoof in any way.
 I personally think this is the way forward as recent research by Dr Bowker indicates that sole stimulation is very important to the hoof and helps increase blood flow to micro-vessels in the hoof.
 I like these boots so much that I became a dealer - click here for more info.

 The other boots I recommend and sell are the Flex Boots.
 As the name suggests, they are also flexible and allow the hoof to function naturally.
 The Flex do require a healthier hoof shape, compared the the Equine Fusions, and the sole is thinner so they are better suited to healthy hooves, whereas the Fusions work for both rehab and riding/driving.

-The smallest miniature hoof boots available are the Recovery, Trekking and Active models of the Equine Fusion Jogging Shoes which offer a great alternative to traditional horseshoes for miniature horses.
+The smallest miniature hoof boots available are the Recovery and Active models of the Equine Fusion Jogging Shoes which offer a great alternative to traditional horseshoes for miniature horses.
 The Flex Boots come in small sizes too.

 Measuring the barefoot hoof